Buffalo Police Department: Reluctance to arrest child-molesting priests

 Press reports in 2019 indicated the Department had an unwritten policy since at least 1968 to not arrest Catholic priests.
 Although retired officers said they had never released a priest who had had sexual contact with a child, those detained for public masturbation or sexual activity with an adult were released after a phone call to the local diocese.
 The clergy of other faiths were not offered the same policy.

 Niagara Square shoving incident

 On June 4, 2020, amid the George Floyd protests in New York state, police officers from the Buffalo Police Department pushed 75-year-old Martin Gugino during a confrontation in Buffalo's Niagara Square, causing him to fall to the ground which left him bleeding from the ear.
 He was brought to the hospital and was in "serious but stable condition."
 Two days later he was still listed as being in "critical condition" at Erie County Medical Center.
 He suffered a brain injury as a result of the fall and was still unable to walk nearly two weeks after the assault.
 The BPD claimed in their official statement that the man "tripped and fell".
 Following the incident, Buffalo mayor Byron Brown announced impending changes to the BPD.

 Districts

 The Department has five districts: A-District, B-District, C-District, D-District, and E-District.

+From 1871 to 1995 police stations were referred to as precincts.